gatsbyjs/gatsby/docs/docs/troubleshooting-common-errors.md

 ### Problems installing `sharp` with `gatsby-plugin-sharp` - gyp ERR! build error

 If you see an error message in the console when installing dependencies that look related to sharp like `gyp ERR! build error` and `npm ERR!
-Failed at the sharp@x.x.x install script`, then can often be resolved by deleting the `node_nodules` folder in the root of your project and installing dependencies again:
+Failed at the sharp@x.x.x install script`, they can often be resolved by deleting the `node_nodules` folder in the root of your project and installing dependencies again:

 ```shell
 # be careful as this command will delete all files recursively in